YakBarber/remarkable_file_format/README.md

 Your reMarkable tablet, believe it or not, is actually just a Linux computer.
 ReMarkable's creators have been kind enough to give us root-level access to the tablet's internals.
 You can read more about this on the unofficial wiki and [reMarkable's offical support page](https://support.remarkable.com/s/article/Help), but the TL;DR is:

 - You can access your tablet via `ssh`.
-In your tablet settings, tap on "Help," then "Copyrights and licenses."
+First connect your tablet to either your computer via USB or your local home network.
+Then in your tablet settings, tap on "Help," then "Copyrights and licenses."
+There you will find your tablet's local IP address and the root password.
+If the IP address is `10.10.11.11`, you'd log in like: `ssh root@10.10.11.11` and then enter the root password when prompted.
 - Files are stored in a flat structure in `/home/root/.local/share/remarkable/xochitl`.
 - Each notebook is stored as a collection of files and directories with the same UUID.
 Within the UUID-named directory, there will be a single `.rm` file for each page of the notebook, named with a different UUID.
 These `.rm` files are the subject of this repository.